Preliminary Screening Process

 - The EDI Unit will then notify the complainant in writing of the outcome of the preliminary screening and key contacts going forward normally within 10 working days from the date of the complaint being received by the panel.

-- If the panel has recommended informal options (in the case of a bullying or harassment allegation) as the most appropriate means of resolving the issue, a nominated person (member of the Screening Panel) will arrange a meeting with the complainant and respondent separately.
+- If the panel has recommended informal options (in the case of a bullying or harassment allegation) as the most appropriate means of resolving the issue, a meeting will be held with the complainant and respondent separately.
 The purpose of these meetings is to discuss the informal options available and the reasons as to why informal resolution is considered to be the most appropriate and effective means of resolving the issue(s).
-A note taker will also attend the meeting.
-The respondent will be notified of the complaint and provided with a copy of the formal complaint form, screening panel decision and these procedures at this point.
-The complainant and respondent will be provided with a written summary of the actions agreed following the meetings.
-The complainant and respondent must inform the EDI Unit (email@example.com) of their decision in writing in relation to their decision around proceeding with informal options within 3 working days of meeting with the member of the EDI Unit and their decision will be confirmed in writing.
+The respondent will be notified of the complaint and provided with a copy of the formal complaint form, screening panel decision and these procedures at this The complainant and respondent must make their decision around proceeding with informal options within 3 working days of their meeting.

 - If informal resolution is proceeding, the formal investigation process will not commence to allow for informal resolution to be engaged with by the parties involved.
 If informal resolution is successful, then the complaint will be considered to be appropriately dealt with and both parties will be informed accordingly.
 If informal resolution is unsuccessful, the formal complaints investigation will commence.